teambit/bit/README.md

 </div>

-Bit is a distributed and virtualized component codebase designed to be language agnostic.
+Bit is a distributed and virtualized component repository designed to be language agnostic.

-It helps reusing code components in different repositories by allowing to create and model components on a [distributed Scope](https://teambit.github.io/bit/bit-scope.html).
+With Bit, you can create and model components on a [distributed Scope](https://teambit.github.io/bit/bit-scope.html).
+Then, you can discover and use these components as a virtual API with the components you actually use in your application.

-Discover and use these components to dynamically compose a virtual API with the components you actually use in your application.
+Bit components can be reused in different contexts (repositories, micro-services, packages, etc.) without the overhead of configuring and maintaining multiple repos, packages and tools or having to pull redundant code.

 <p align="center">
   <img src="https://storage.googleapis.com/bit-assets/gifs/leftpad2.gif" height="500">